appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-20-BasicAuthentication.md

 * Password: This is non- mandatory fields.
 Some apps only use api key as username and no password is required.

 Click Save button.
 The Reset based `Cloud Credentials` for `Basic Authentication` is saved successfully.

+**Protip:**  By default, organisations will only be On-Premise enabled.
+Users of the organisation needs to  contact the APPSeCONNECT team for enabling cloud hosted organisation so that users can integrate cloud application using the cloud agent.
+{: .notice--info}